 Why does press brake need mechanical crowning system?

-The crowning system is divided into:
+The crowning system is divided into two categories:

 - Hydraulic crowning system